Sigma: Semantically Informative Pre-training for Skeleton-based Sign Language Understanding: Method

 \subsubsection{Hierarchical alignment learning}

 Balancing local and global feature modelling is essential for SLU, where recognition and translation require attention to both detailed and holistic semantics.
-Inspired by contrastive learning \cite{chen2020simple, radford2021learning, li2022blip, hou2024bagformer}, we introduce \textit{HAL} as a core strategy for pre-training. \textit{HAL} maximises agreement between sign-text pairs at both the global and local cluster levels.
+Inspired by contrastive learning \citep{chen2020simple, radford2021learning, li2022blip, hou2024bagformer}, we introduce HAL as a core strategy for pre-training.
+HAL maximises agreement between sign-text pairs at both the global and local cluster levels.
 The similarity is computed as:

 where $f$ denotes features, $l$ indicates local, and $g$ means global.
-Globally, we aim to align the class-token representations $s_{cls}$ and $t_{cls}$ from the sign and text encoders.
-These tokens are projected into a shared embedding space using projection heads $g_s$ and $g_t$, enabling the model to capture coarse-grained semantic relationships across modalities.
-A cluster aggregator (see Figure \ref{fig:cluster_aggreator}) compresses text tokens into $k$ clusters.
-To focus on alignment, we compute the maximum similarity between each sign embedding and all text clusters.
-Locally, \textit{HAL} enhances fine-grained interaction by computing local cluster-wise similarity between sign embeddings $s_i$ and clustered text embeddings $c_j$.
+Globally, we align the class-token representations $s_{cls}$ and $t_{cls}$ from the sign and text encoders.
+These class tokens are projected into a shared embedding space using projection heads $g_s$ and $g_t$, enabling the model to capture coarse-grained semantic relationships across modalities.
+A cluster aggregator (see Figure \ref{fig:cluster_aggreator}) compresses text tokens into $k$ clusters, which serve as compact semantic units to correspond to the $n$ sign tokens.
+To focus on cross-modality alignment, we compute the maximum similarity between each sign token $s_i$ and all text clusters $c_j$.
+Locally, HAL enhances fine-grained interaction by computing local cluster-wise similarity between sign features and clustered text features.